Brett-Tanner/Journal/2023/Jun_23.md

   - [] Services we use and overview of what for

 ### Work Project - WordPress Reservation Plugin

-- [x] Set up a WP dev environment on my macbook
-- [x] Decide on a plugin to use as the basis: **BookingPress**
-  - Hour bookings
-    - has a nice easy toggle to switch between schools, seems easy to style.
-    - But only simple text fields on free version, no date etc.
-    - Backend seems nice and simple for non-tech users
-  - Bookly
-    - seems very modern and stylish, but maybe no calendar on the frontend?
-    - Also I can't seem to add more services to be selected on the form?
-  - BookingPress
-    - Best looking one so far, but necessary stuff locked behind paywall
-    - If we do pay though, very slick starting point, lots of customization, can maybe generate the documents we need?
-  - Can translate backend with a plugin like [this](https://www.bookingpressplugin.com/documents/translate-bookingpress-plugin/)

 ### Odin Project - [Portfolio](https://www.theodinproject.com/lessons/advanced-html-and-css-personal-portfolio)